 The count varied in important ways from previous years.
 The number of households with children experiencing homelessness (92) did not change from the last full count in 2020, but the number of households experiencing sheltered homelessness increased 52.4% (168 to 256) while unsheltered households with children decreased 73.3% (116 to 31).
 There was also a decrease in the number of households with children experiencing chronic homelessness from 2020 (37) to 2022 (29).
 Households with only children also decreased by 50% (30 to 15).
-The total number of households without children experiencing chronic homelessness (448 to 499).
+The total number of households without children experiencing unsheltered homelessness changed very little from 2020 to 2022, but there was an increase in households without children experiencing chronic homelessness (448 to 499).
 This means that more than 50% of all households without children experiencing homelessness in Snohomish County are chronically homeless.